developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/decoders/index.md

 * **Level 0 -** This setting allows the scanner to operate fastest, while providing sufficient security in decoding "in-spec" UPC/EAN barcodes.

-* **Level 1 -** As barcode quality levels diminish, certain characters become prone to misdecodes before others (i.e., 1, 2, 7, 8).
-If the scanner is misdecoding poorly printed barcodes, and the misdecodes are limited to these characters, select this security level.
+* **Level 1 -** As barcode quality levels diminish, certain characters become prone to decode failures before others (i.e., 1, 2, 7, 8).
+If the scanner is decode failures poorly printed barcodes, and the decode failures are limited to these characters, select this security level.

-* **Level 2 -** If the scanner is misdecoding poorly printed barcodes, and the misdecodes are not limited to characters 1, 2, 7, and 8, select this security level.
+* **Level 2 -** If the scanner fails to decode poorly printed barcodes, and the decode failures are not limited to characters 1, 2, 7, and 8, select this security level.

-* **Level 3 -** If the scanner is still misdecoding, select this security level.
-Be advised, selecting this option is an extreme measure against misdecoding severely out-of-spec barcodes.
+* **Level 3 -** If the scanner is still fails to decode, select this security level.
+Be advised, selecting this option is an extreme measure against decode failures for severely out-of-spec barcodes.
 Selecting this level of security can significantly impair the decoding ability of the scanner.
 If this level of security is required, try to improve the quality of the barcodes.

 **Supplemental2 -** A check in the checkbox enables this option.